thetarnav/glitched-writer/README.md

 import GlitchedWriter, { // <-- GlitchedWriter class
 	CustomOptions, // <-- Options type
 	Callback, // <-- Callbacks type
-	WriterDataResponse, // <-- Type of a response in callbacks glitchWrite, // <-- One time write funcion presets, // <-- Object with all prepared presets of options glyphs, // <-- Some glyph sets
+	WriterDataResponse, // <-- Type of a data response in callbacks write, // <-- One time, standalone write function queueWrite, // <-- Standalone queue write function presets, // <-- Object with all prepared presets of options glyphs, // <-- Some glyph sets
 	wait, // <-- Ulitity promise function, that can be used to wait some time